MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 General workflow for using live transcription text tracks:

 1. Create a live event with live transcription enabled and with the source language selected.
-1. When the live event is over, wait for several minutes and then stop the live output.
+1. When the live event is over, wait for several minutes, and then stop the live output.
 The archived asset will be available for on-demand streaming.
 Valid streaming URLs will still be accessible to your viewers.
 1. List the tracks in the archived asset or view them in the portal.
 There will be a WebVTT file that contains the NBest transcription.
 It will have a .vtt extension.
-The files is named `auto-generated-best_XXX.vtt`.
+The file is named `auto-generated-best_XXX.vtt`.
 1. Download and edit the WebVTT file.
 1. To present the text track in multiple languages, translate the source text track to those languages and save them as separate files for each language using the .vtt extension.
 1. Upload the source language track, and the text tracks for each language.